-Since this time, UNCDF’s mission has evolved towards formulating financial inclusion and local development finance programmes at the sub-national level.
+Since the 1990's, UNCDF’s mission has developed and evolved and is currently formulating financial inclusion and local development finance programmes at the sub-national level.

-In expanding financial inclusion, UNCDF is presently implementing the Shaping Inclusive Finance Transformations (SHIFT) programme to accelerate financial inclusion and women’s economic participation in the ASEAN region.
-UNCDF SHIFT advocates for pro-poor policies on the national and regional level; utilizes big data analysis of Cambodia’s top banks to understand customer service needs and gaps; and invests in innovative business models that expand women’s economic participation and empowerment.
+UNCDF is presently implementing the Shaping Inclusive Finance Transformations (SHIFT) programme to accelerate financial inclusion and women’s economic participation in the ASEAN region.
+UNCDF-SHIFT advocates for pro-poor policies on the national and regional levels; utilizes big data analysis of Cambodia’s top banks to understand customer service needs and gaps; and invests in innovative business models that expand women’s economic participation and empowerment.

-Under the SHIFT framework, UNCDF through its Making Access Possible (MAP) diagnostic and programmatic framework supports the development and implementation of the country’s financial inclusion roadmap and expand financial access for rural individuals, and micro and small businesses.
+Under the SHIFT framework, through its Making Access Possible (MAP) diagnostic and programme, UNCDF supports the development and implementation of Cambodia’s financial inclusion roadmap and expands financial access for rural populations, and micro and small businesses.

-Additionally, UNCDF’s establishment of YouthStart Global in Cambodia seeks to convene stakeholders within the youth economic opportunities ecosystem to provide for more holistic services to youth including capacity-building in opportune sectors, increased access to financial and non-financial services and access to information on integrated services available to youth.
+UNCDF’s establishment of YouthStart Global in Cambodia is convening stakeholders within the youth sector to provide economic opportunities for more holistic services geared toward youth, including capacity-building in opportune sectors, increased access to financial and non-financial services and access to information on integrated services available to youth.

 The CleanStart programme supports clean energy policy development, and provides risk capital and technical assistance to competitively selected financial service providers and energy enterprises on a regional or national level in Cambodia.
 This initiative supports low-income consumers to transition to cleaner and more efficient energy through access to financial services and payment mechanisms and will help contribute to achieving development goals on poverty and hunger, education, gender, health, and environmental sustainability.